-Automation Testing vs. Manual Testing: Will Automation Replace Manual QA?
+Automation Testing vs. Manual Testing: Rivals or Strategic Partners?

-Automation Testing vs. Manual Testing: Will Automation Replace Manual QA?
+Automation Testing vs. Manual Testing: Rivals or Strategic Partners?

-Software testing is one of the most rapidly growing tech industries, with the software testing market being valued at $45 billion in 2022 and with an anticipated CAGR (Compound Annual Growth Rate) of 6% between 2023 and 2030.
+Software testing is one of the fastest-growing tech industries, with the market for it valued at $40 billion in 2021 and an anticipated Compound Annual Growth Rate of 6% between 2022 and 2030.
 The importance of quality assurance in the software industry is not up for debate, which is proven time and time again by seemingly promising solutions that eventually fail due to the lack of testing.

 “How is a good software product different from a bad one?
 A good product is both well-developed and well-tested.
-A bad product can be well-developed or underdeveloped, but it’s always undertested.
-Testing is what separates good software from bad software and helps the stakeholders make sure that the product is consistent with everyone’s expectations and requirements.”
+A bad product can be well-developed or underdeveloped but always undertested.
+Testing separates good software from bad software and helps the stakeholders ensure that the product is consistent with everyone’s expectations and requirements.”

 Andrii Nikitenko, Head of Operations at TestFort